2009–10 Turkish Cup: Quarter-finals

 In this round the winners and runners-up of all of the previous round's groups were entered.
-The draw was conducted at the headquarters of the TFF in İstanbul on 27 January 2010 at 11:00 local time.
+The draw was conducted at the headquarters of the TFF in Istanbul on 27 January 2010 at 11:00 local time.
 The teams competed in two-leg playoffs with the first leg occurring on 3 February and the second on 10 February 2010.

 The following teams qualified for the Turkish Cup Quarterfinal:

 Semi-finals

 The two legs were played on 24 March and 14 April 2010, respectively.

 Final

 The final was won by Trabzonspor.